Safety and Security

 Safety and security is also the responsibility of every resident.

-All the safeguards and rules put in place by the residence management and the institution are for your safety and protection.
+All the safeguards and rules put in place by the Residence Management and the institution are for your safety and protection.
 Circumventing rules by lending room keys or letting in visitors without permission can only lead to problems.
-Keep your room locked at all times and do not leave your valuables unattended as neither the Residence nor the university is responsible for missing items.
+Keep your room locked at all times and do not leave your valuables unattended as neither TRU Housing nor the university is responsible for missing items.
 This would include having your door unlocked or “propped open”.

 Why can’t you leave your door open or propped open?

-Each suite is equipped with a fire-rated door that allows for a barrier if a fire was to happen in Residence.
+Each suite is equipped with a fire-rated door that allows for a barrier if a fire was to happen in the building.
 The suite door must be kept closed in order to allow for this barrier to work.
 Staff will remind residents to close their suite door while doing their rounds or close any unlocked door as required.
-Lock your suite doors at all times and do not leave your valuables unattended.

-Upon move-in, you are provided with a key card that will provide you with access to the Residence and your suite.
-Should you misplace or forget your key card, you can always ask your roommate to let you in or, if all else fails, come down to the front desk to gain a lockout key.
-We ask that all students who borrow the lockout key, return it within five minutes.
+Upon move-in, you are provided with a key that will provide you with access to your suite.
+Should you misplace or forget your key, you can always ask your roommate to let you in or, if all else fails, come to the front desk to gain a lockout key.
+Lock-out charges may apply for students that have locked themselves out of their room.